Warren8824/Warren8824/KnowledgeBanks/windows/basic-windows-commands/02_file-navigation.md

   ![dir /s function CMD](assets/dir-s_cmd.png)

-  *CMD - `dir /s` command, showing all directories and subdirectories.*
+  *CMD - `dir /s` command, showing contents of the directory and subdirectories.*

 - `/w` to display the results in a wide format.